tidiane-camaret/tidiane-camaret.github.io/_posts/2021-04-18-computer-vision-image-captioning-en.markdown

 idx = 3

-"""Création d'un compteur comprenant tous les tokens lus dans les descriptions """ coco = COCO("annotations/captions_train2014.json") counter = Counter() ids = coco.anns.keys()
+"""Creation of a counter including all the tokens read in the descriptions """ coco = COCO("annotations/captions_train2014.json") counter = Counter() ids = coco.anns.keys()